meowyih/jsonw/README.md

 # About JsonW tool

 *JsonW* is a *_C++11_* Json R/W tool that underlying using wchar_t/std::wstring to store text value.
 It is part of the [octillion-cubes](https://github.com/meowyih/octillion-cubes) project.

-There are plenty of C++ Json libraries out there.
+I know there are already plenty of C++ Json libraries out there.
 The reason I reinvented the wheel is becasue 1) it is fun and 2) I'm tired to read other people's license note. :grinning:

 # About Json